artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 categories: [react, ezel, javascript, force, architecture, best practices]
 ---

-As Artsy Engineering grows this in 2018, we have so many newcomers looking for context: they want to understand the systems they'll be working in day-to-day.
+As Artsy Engineering grows in 2018, we have so many newcomers looking for context: they want to understand the systems they'll be working in day-to-day.
 Awesome!
 But it's not enough to understand the systems themselves, it's often helpful to understand the _history_ of how we ended up where we are.
 In an effort to help contextualize our web frontend (which is [open source][force]), this blog post will document the major transitions that Artsy's web